IBMStreams/streamsx.sttgateway/_docs/200-user_overview.md

    - In Streams Studio, you can add this toolkit location in the Streams Explorer view and then add this toolkit as a dependency inside your application project's Dependencies section.

    - In a command line compile mode, simply add the -t option to point to this toolkit's top-level or its parent directory.

+   - This toolkit provides secure access to the STT service by generating an IAM access token via a utility SPL composite that can be invoked within a Streams application.
+That composite IAMAccessTokenGenerator has a dependency on the streamsx.json toolkit.
+So, it is necessary to have the streamsx.json (v1.4.6 or higher) toolkit on your development machine where you will build your application.
+In a command line compile mode, you have to add the -t option to point to your streamsx.json toolkit directory.

 ii.
 In Streams studio, you must double click on the BuildConfig of your application's main composite and then select "Other" in the dialog that is opened.
 In the "C++ compiler options", you must add the following.
    - `-I <Full path to your com.ibm.streamsx.sttgateway toolkit>/impl/include`